Realtors hope to see green as real estate market rebounds

 Green sells, too.
 A recent survey of the Atlanta real estate market by NAR’s Green Resource Council revealed that green homes were on the market an average of 31 fewer days than traditional homes.
 They also sold for 3.6 percent closer to the asking price.

-It’s no wonder, then, that realtors are rushing to take advantage of what is anticipated to be a green home movement in the not-too-distant future.
-In the 18 months since the NAR began its Green Designation program, 4,500 realtors have completed the 18-hour course.
+It’s no wonder, then, that Realtors are rushing to take advantage of what is anticipated to be a green home movement in the not-too-distant future.
+In the 18 months since the NAR began its Green Designation program, 4,500 Realtors have completed the 18-hour course.
 Another 2,200 are in the process of gaining certification.
 The Green Designation program has become the fastest growing certification program in the history of the NAR.
-The highest concentration of realtors has been in Texas, New Jersey, Florida and New York.
+The highest concentration of real estate agents with the certification has been in Texas, New Jersey, Florida and New York.

 Andrew Norton, a real estate broker for Re/MAX Distinctive in Arlington, Va., and a member of the Northern Virginia Association of Realtors’ green task force, says that most home owners are very aware of energy efficient appliances and heating and cooling systems.
 Awareness drops when it comes to options like green windows and insulation.
 After that, homeowners’ knowledge of green features typically plummets.